braginteractive/Material-Design-Icons-WordPress-Plugin/README.md

 ##Usage Instructions

-TTo use any of the Material Design icons on your WordPress site you have two options:
+To use any of the Material Design icons on your WordPress site you have two options:

 __HTML__